£680,000 capital raise

 This lender can look at the previous year’s income figures to offer a loan amount, and if the client’s income is over £100,000 pa. they can offer up to six times the income.

 We secured borrowing of £680,000 on a 5-year fixed product at a rate of 3.74%.
-This solution not only covered my client’s outstanding debts but also released enough to also purchase a vehicle.
+This solution not only covered my client’s outstanding debts but also released enough to allow him to also purchase a vehicle.